SaravanaSelvakumar/ECommerceApp/README.md

 # ECommerceApp
 🛍️ A modern iOS e-commerce app built with SwiftUI to browse products, add to cart, and checkout smoothly.
+A modern, SwiftUI-based e-commerce app following the MVVM architecture.
+It includes features such as product browsing, search functionality, cart management, product detail views, checkout flow, and alert popups — all implemented using native Swift frameworks.